 Dealing with a conflict dispute is not an easy task.
 It can be very stressful and time-consuming.
 And to get a successful resolution to your problem, you will have to keep it together despite any stress you may be going through.
 So here is a list of things to do when waiting for a dispute to be settled:

-If you are currently settling a dispute or are about to file a chargeback request, consider a free consultation from the trader defense advisory.
-If you want some quick legal advice, report a merchant, receive other legal services, or are just confused about the chargeback process, you can rely on Trader Defence Advisory to help you get the financial guidance you need.
+If you are currently settling a dispute or are about to file a chargeback request, consider a free consultation from the Trader Defense Advisory.
+If you want some quick legal advice, report a merchant, receive other legal services, or are just confused about the chargeback process, you can rely on Trader Defense Advisory to help you get the financial guidance you need.